 Of all the health issues that loom large with age, memory loss is among those that provoke the most worry.
-A big reason is the uncertainty: people often wonder if their occasional memory slips are just a normal part of growing old or a sign of impending Alzheimer’s disease, the most common form of dementia.
-A new study, published in today’s issue of the journal Neurology, sheds some light—and perhaps offers a bit of reassurance—about the connection between self-reported memory loss and a diagnosis of dementia.
+A big reason is the uncertainty: people often wonder if their occasional memory slips are just a normal part of growing old or early signs of Alzheimer’s disease, the most common form of dementia.
+A study, published in today’s issue of the journal Neurology, sheds some light—and perhaps offers a bit of reassurance—about the connection between self-reported memory loss and a diagnosis of dementia.

-The study included 531 people with an average age of 73 and no signs of dementia.
+The study included 531 people with an average age of 73 and no signs of Alzheimer’s or signs of dementia.
 They took memory and thinking tests every year for an average of 10 years.
 Researchers also asked participants if they noticed any changes in their memory over the past year.
 Slightly more than half reported memory changes, at an average age of 82.

 About 1 in 6 developed dementia during the study, and 80% of those had previously reported memory changes.
-But it took about nine years from the first self-report of a memory change to a diagnosis of mild cognitive impairment, an intermediate stage between normal memory loss and dementia.
+But it took about nine years from the first self-report of a memory change, a possible early sign of dementia, to a diagnosis of mild cognitive impairment, an intermediate stage between normal memory loss and dementia.
 The transition to dementia usually took about 12 years.

 That relatively long time period means that if you notice troubling memory changes, there’s no cause for immediate alarm, as the study authors note (see “Memory loss warning signs: When should you worry?”).
-That period could offer a window for intervention, but we don’t yet have any proven therapies to prevent or stop Alzheimer’s disease or other memory-related illnesses.
+That period could offer a window for intervention during those first early signs of dementia, but we don’t yet have any proven therapies to prevent or stop Alzheimer’s disease or other memory-related illnesses.

 Still, this study is a valuable addition to our understanding of Alzheimer’s progression, says neuropsychologist Rebecca Amariglio, PhD, an instructor in neurology at Harvard Medical School.
 “We’re never going to cure or delay Alzheimer’s if we don’t start to identify what goes on early in the disease.
 Early intervention is where things are headed,” says Amariglio, who studies early indicators of Alzheimer’s disease.